This application uses Meta’s Llama 3 8B LLM to teach users about Earth’s geography, cultures, ecology, and history. The model powers four play modes:

 Pre-generated data

-In addition to the queries executed during runtime, Llama 3 was used to generate educational data for users displayed in different play modes:
+In addition to runtime queries, Llama 3 was used to generate educational data displayed in different play modes:

-Daily quiz: The questions and answers for this mode were generated with the following instructions:
+Daily quiz: Questions and answers were generated with the following instructions:

 Generate 100 trivia questions related to Earth geography and cultures, ranked from easy to difficult, including the latitude and longitude coordinates of each location answer.
 Format the response in XML and provide two incorrect answers for each question.

-Explore: Landmark descriptions for this mode were generated with the following instructions:
+Explore: Landmark descriptions were generated with the following instructions:

 Provide short descriptions for each of the following landmarks: the Great Egyptian Pyramids, the Eiffel Tower, Chichén Itzá, the Sydney Opera House, Taj Mahal, the Christ the Redeemer statue, the Colosseum, Mount Vinson, and Victoria Falls.
 Format the responses in XML, including the name, description, latitude, and longitude of each landmark.